hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 aug_mask = tf.cast(aug_mask / 255.0, dtype)
 ```

-Once we finish the augumentation task, we can do batch of the data by
+Once we finish the augumentation task, we can do batching of the data by

 ```
 dataset = dataset.batch(batch_size)
 ```

+Here, dataset now is a object of `tf.data`.

-Compose 4 previous steps, we have the dataloader function:
+Compose four previous steps, we have the dataloader function:

 ```
 def tf_dataset(